Mont Blanc Massif

 If you wish, we can arrange a taxi for you from the airport: please ask for details when booking.

 Meeting with the mountain guide at 12:30 in Saint Gervais Le Fayet at the departure of the Mont Blanc Tramway: click here to see the map.

 Guiding: 2 people per guide during the 3 days, to optimise your chances of success.

 If the group does not reach the summit for any reason (bad weather, bad mountain conditions, tiredness or discomfort of one of the participants...), no refund or compensation is provided.
 Check our Terms and Conditions.

 .
-Guiding of an experienced mountain guide of our Team;
+Guiding of an experienced mountain guide of our team, plus his/her accommodation and meal expenses;

 .
 The use of equipment for the group (ropes, pitons, karabiners);